What are Age Spots?

-Another amazing natural remedy for age spots is the use of creams that contains Alpha Arbutin.
-A natural chemical derived from the leaves of small evergreen bust called Bearberry.
-This plant extract is known to have melanin inhibiting properties and are very safe to use.
+Another amazing natural remedy for age spots is the use of creams that contain Alpha Arbutin.
+A natural chemical derived from the leaves of a small evergreen bust called Bearberry.
+This plant extract is known to have melanin-inhibiting properties and are very safe to use.
 Alpha Arbutin offers a higher degree of stability which enables it to perform effectively in lightening the skin.
-It doesn’t have any unwanted side effects and are known through studies to be safe and effective.
+It doesn’t have any unwanted side effects and is known through studies to be safe and effective.

 How to prevent Age Spots?